 Carlos: Well, I started directing in the 8th grade.
 I was just in a school play.
 I was part of the drama club and we kind of ended up having to direct our play for the final show because our teacher wanted us to be independent.
 I ended up producing and directing a lot of that play as well as acting in some of it.
 From that, I started making videos and stuff and somehow, someway I got my first real camera and I was like “Hey!
 Let’s go and shoot!” to my friend and ever since then I’ve started shooting, and shooting, and shooting.
 And I’ve always loved fashion, high fashion.
 The weirder the better.
 I think that the less you’re able to understand something, the more that it makes you think, and the more interesting it becomes.
 So my appreciation for that started to grow as I started watching on YouTube all of these kids that were also doing it too and going to art school.
 It was kind of a weird path.
 It all started from this drama club, which is the last thing you would expect.

-Was there any doubt or any reason to shy away from pursuing your career in fashion photography?
+Was there any doubt or any reason to shy away from pursuing a career in fashion photography?

 So, I wouldn’t say I had like some sort of doubt because I’ve always been a very determined person.
 The minute that I realize something, I go and just do it.
 For me, it’s like this is all that I want to do with my life.
 I want to be shooting for Vogue before I’m 26.
 It’s kind of a thing that just has to happen for myself.